-So long, and thanks for all the free dynos!not Douglas Adams (maybe)
+So long, and thanks for the free Heroku!

 I was thinking of writing this post months ago, ever since the infamous post by Heroku announcing the end of their free-tier plan, but a severe combination of the workplace’s busyness and homebound procrastination between September and November prevented me from doing so.
 Of course, I could blame nobody because of it.
 Now, with me finally returning from my vacation (gonna dedicate a full blog post about it later I think), and things cooling down at work (it actually isn’t, but things are much more ordered now with the arrival of new engineers–again, gonna dedicate a post for it later), I finally got the time to end my Heroku apps, migrate most of them, and of course, write this post.